laelgelc/gelc/README.md

-# awsemr
+# wsgelc
-Amazon EMR for GELC projects
+Workspace for GELC projects